Using the Bathing Water Quality Application

 2 A summary of the water quality at the bathing water, including any alerts for the day.

-- Abnormal situations tells you if there are any pollution incident that might affect bathing water quality.
+- Daily pollution updates advise if there are any incidents that might affect bathing water quality.

 - The period during the year when the bathing water is monitored

 - How many days ago the last test sample was taken and the date and time it was taken.
 Clicking on the icon links to the sample data (see below).

 3 Annual water quality assessments

 - These are the official water quality assessments for up to the last 4 years under the European Bathing Waters Directive Classification.
 Clicking on the classification will bring up an explanation.
 Clicking on the icon links to the sample data for the classification